 “Development comes down to insurance”- It is my friend Justin’s intriguing analysis.

-We unravel it together on slow Sunday morning.
+We unravel it together on a slow Sunday morning.
 I ended up with this:

 Insurance might conjure up an image of a payout when a fire burns down your house or someone robs you.
 But the concept contains much more.
 It is understanding risk, understanding that it is more efficient to mitigate risk than to recover and therefore it is worth putting resources into mitigation.
 And that is is possible to spread risk over time, space and people.